smartcontractkit/ccip/core/services/ocr2/plugins/rebalancer/README.md

 "transfers": [
-    "[executed] transfer from chain A to chain B 10 tokens" "[pending] transfer from chain A to chain C 1 token" ...
+    "[executed] transfer from chain A to chain B 10 tokens" "[pending] transfer from chain A to chain C 1 token", "..."
 ]
 ```